Germany needs migrants as workforce dwindles, but must pay for them

 A major advantage is that more than half of the new arrivals are young: 55 percent of the 414,000 asylum seekers registered in the first eight months of the year were under 25, according to official figures.
 By comparison, 24 percent of the German population is under 25.

-Their age makes it easier to integrate them into a labor market that is suffering from chronic shortages in almost all sectors as more baby boomers retire.
+Their age makes it easier to integrate them into a labour market that is suffering from chronic shortages in almost all sectors as more baby boomers retire.

 Europe’s largest economy, which is expected to post a budget surplus this year, has the capacity and means to accommodate the refugees.
 It enjoys the lowest unemployment rate since reunification in 1990, at 6.4 percent in September, and has 600,000 unfilled jobs.